QR5.7.1 The Simulation Hypothesis

 QR5.7 Why Does Anything Exist?

-The question of why something exists rather than nothing is a fundamental question of metaphysics because it doesn’t assume anything about matter, God, or the laws of physics.
+Why something exists rather than nothing is a fundamental question of metaphysics, because it doesn’t assume anything about matter, God, or the laws of physics.
 Russell’s answer, in a radio debate in 1948, was that the existence of our universe is just a brute fact:

 I should say that the universe is just there, and that’s all.” (see Copleston vs. Russell).

-He argued that our universe just is and that’s it, so scientists at the time assumed it always was, until evidence revealed that it actually began about fourteen billion years ago in the big bang, which re-raised the question of why it came into existence.
+He argued that our universe just is and that’s it, so scientists at the time assumed it always was, until evidence revealed that it actually began about fourteen billion years ago, in a big bang, which re-raised the question of why it came into existence.

 Science now concludes that at a past point in time, an enormous amount of energy was injected into a small space that then expanded into our universe, and space and time probably began then as well.
 It was as if a switch clicked and something began, leading to the simulation hypothesis made popular by the Matrix movie.